OptimalBits/Crawlme/README.md

 Crawlme provides the following configuration options:
 - `waitFor`   The time (in ms) crawlme waits before it assumes that your ajax page has finished loading and takes an HTML snapshot.
 Set this high enough to make sure that your page loads completely before the snapshot is taken.
 Defaults to 1000ms.
 - `protocol`  The protocol crawlme should use to get the ajax pages.
 If crawlme runs under express this is determined automatically.
 Under connect this option is used. (defaults to http)
+- `cacheSize`  The size of the cache that crawlme should use to cache the snapshots.
+String.prototype.length is used to determine the "size" of each snapshot.
+A cache size of 0 means no cache.
+Defaults to 2^20.
+- `cacheRefresh`  The number of seconds between cache refreshes.
+Defaults to 15 minutes.

 ##Under the hood
 Crawlme uses the excellent headless browser [zombie.js](http://zombie.labnotes.org/) to render the HTML snapshots.